skullbite/Edak-Engine/README.md

 # Edak Engine (Beta)

 A fork of Kade Engine v1.5 that looks to make FNF easier to softcode and configure.

 (Not intended for use on web right now.)

+# Features
+- Configurable weeks, custom notes and difficulties
+- Softcodable characters, stages, substates and dialogue
+- A cleaner filesystem

 # Credits
 [KadeDev](https://github.com/KadeDev) - Made the engine I forked